Topological Graphic Passwords And Their Matchings Towards Cryptography

-We, in the following discussion, need four pair of graph operations on four basic elements of vertex, edge, path and cycle as follows: In Fig.\ref{fig:two-operations}, a \emph{vertex-split operation} from (a) to (b); a \emph{vertex-identifying operation} from (b) to (a); an \emph{edge-split operation} from (c) to (d); and an \emph{edge-identifying operation} from (d) to (c).
-Let $N(x)$ be the set of all neighbors of a vertex $x$, we call $N(x)$ the \emph{neighbor set}.
-In Fig.\ref{fig:two-operations}, after split operations, we have to emphasize that the neighbor sets hold $N(y')\cap N(y'')=\emptyset $, $N(u')\cap N(u'')=\emptyset $ and $N(v')\cap N(v'')=\emptyset $.
-The \emph{path/cycle-split operation} and the \emph{path/cycle-identifying operation} are shown in Fig.\ref{fig:path-split}, it stresses that the neighbor sets $N(u'_j)\cap N(u''_j)=\emptyset $ with $j\in [1,n]$.
+We, in the following discussion, need four pairs of graph operations on four basic elements of vertex, edge, path and cycle as follows: In Fig.\ref{fig:two-operations}, a \emph{vertex-split operation} from (a) to (b); a \emph{vertex-identifying operation} from (b) to (a); an \emph{edge-split operation} from (c) to (d); and an \emph{edge-identifying operation} from (d) to (c).
+Let $N(x)$ be the set of all neighbors of a vertex $x$, very often, $N(x)$ is called a \emph{neighbor set}.
+In Fig.\ref{fig:two-operations} (b) and (d), after a series of vertex/edge-split operations, we have to emphasize that the neighbor sets hold $N(y')\cap N(y'')=\emptyset $, $N(u')\cap N(u'')=\emptyset $, $N(u')\cap N(v'')=\emptyset $, $N(v')\cap N(u'')=\emptyset $ and $N(v')\cap N(v'')=\emptyset $ true.
+The \emph{path/cycle-split operation} and the \emph{path/cycle-identifying operation} are shown in Fig.\ref{fig:path-split}, also, it stresses that the neighbor sets $N(u'_i)\cap N(u''_j)=\emptyset $ with $i,j\in [1,n]$.